kristopherjohnson/suwaneeforth/README.md

     cd suwaneeforth
     xcodebuild -target suwaneeforth

-The suwaneeforth executable will appear in the build/ subdirectory.
+If the build succeeds, the `suwaneeforth` executable and `system.forth` will be copied to the `build/` subdirectory.

 To build the command-line application from within Xcode, do the following:

 1. Open Xcode
 2. Open `forth.xcworkspace`